-- 4. PAYLOAD: Rockets must contain and completely enclose one raw hen's egg of 57 to 63 grams weight and a length of 60 millimeters or less, and must return this from the flight without any cracks or other external damage.
-This egg must be placed in the rocket "on its back" with its long axis perpendicular to the rocket's intended direction of flight.
-The external diameter of the rocket at the point where the egg is placed must be no less than 60 millimeters.
-The egg will be issued to the teams by event officials during finals, but teams must provide their own egg for their qualifying flights.
-Rockets must be allowed to land at the end of flight without human intervention (catching) and will be disqualified if there is such intervention.
-The egg and altimeter must be removed from the rocket at the end of the flight in the presence of a designated NAR official observer and presented to that official, who will inspect the egg for damage and will read the altimeter score.
-All coatings, padding, or other materials used to protect the egg must be removed by the team prior to this inspection.
-Any external damage to the egg noted after flight is disqualifying. - 5.
-DURATION SCORING: Scores shall be based on total flight duration of the portion of the rocket containing the egg and altimeter, measured from first motion at liftoff from the launch pad until the moment of landing or until the rocket can no longer be seen due to distance or to an obstacle.
+Scores for each flight shall be based on total flight duration of the rocket, measured from first motion at liftoff from the launch pad until the moment of landing or until the rocket can no longer be seen due to distance or to an obstacle.
 Times must be measured independently by two people not on the team, one of whom is the official NAR-member adult observer, using separate electronic stopwatches that are accurate to 0.01 seconds.
 The official duration will be the average of the two times, rounded to the nearest 0.01 second.
 If one stopwatch malfunctions, the remaining single time will be used.
 The flight duration goal is a range of 48 to 50 seconds.
 Flights with duration in the range of 48 to 50 seconds get a perfect duration score of zero.
-Duration scores for flights with duration below 48 seconds will be computed by taking the absolute difference between 48 seconds and the measured average flight durations above 50 seconds will be computed by taking the absolute difference between 50 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
-These duration scores are always a positive number or zero. - 6.
-ALTITUDE SCORING: Rockets must contain one and only one electronic altimeter of the specific commercial types approved for use in the Team America event.
-These types are the Perfectflite APRA, or Pnut.
-The altimeter must be inspected by an NAR official both before and after the flight, and may not be modified in any manner.
-The altimeter must be confirmed by this official to not have been triggered and reading an altitude before flight.
-The altitude of the portion of the rocket containing the egg, as recorded by this altimeter, will be the sole basis for judging the altitude score and this altimeter may be used for no other purpose.
-The altitude score will be the absolute difference in feet between the 750 feet (229 meters) target altitude and the altimeter-reported actual flight altitude in feet (always a positive number or zero).
+Duration scores for flights with duration below 48 seconds will be computed by taking the absolute difference between 48 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
+Duration scores for flights with durations above 50 seconds will be computed by taking the absolute difference between 50 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
+These duration scores are always a positive number or zero.